The Korean Government has imposed following entry restrictions, due to COVID-19.

-* Children aged under 6 at the time of entry into Korea are exempted.
+* Children aged 5 or under at the time of entry into Korea are exempted.

-From Friday 8th/January/2021, all international travellers entering into Korea (children aged under 6 are exempted) must carry a negative COVID-19 PCR test result in paper as a part of entry requirement.
+From Friday 8th/January/2021, all international travellers entering into Korea (children aged 5 or under are exempted) must carry a negative COVID-19 PCR test result in paper as a part of entry requirement.

 The negative PCR test result must be issued within 72 hours prior to departure and must include the following information.

 ② Traveller's Date of Birth

 Those who do not carry a valid test result will be denied of boarding the flight, as well as entry into Korea.